 Urban Immersion and Service Learning

 Aquinas Center hosted the first group of college students for a social justice weekend in January 2013.
 In the year that followed, over 600 students and adults have stayed overnight for prayerful retreats, leadership development, and urban immersion experiences that include volunteer projects, policy presentations, and reflection.
 That number is on track to increase by 50% in fiscal year 2015, which represents a strong base of external supporters who are growing in cooperation and solidarity with our diverse neighborhood in order to achieve a more integrated and mutually understanding society.
-Recent groups include: Villanova University, Clinton Presbyterian youth group, Merion Mercy High School, Villa Joseph Marie High School, Lynchburg College, Georgetown University, St. Louis University, and Drexel University.
+Recent groups include: Villanova University, Clinton Presbyterian youth group, Merion Mercy High School, Misericordia University, Cornell College, Georgetown University, St. Louis University, and Drexel University.
 Learn more about these experiences and the accommodations here.
 Contact Bethany Welch at (267) 928-4048 or e-mail bwelch [at] staquinas.com for current rates.

 Education, Advocacy, and Supportive Services

 Aquinas Center provides space for a wide range of social service programs, meetings, workshops, and other community development type activities.
 Some of these are ongoing, while others are individual stand alone activities.
 We have many program partners who utilize the center’s space to offer weekly or monthly services through a formal partnership agreement.
 Some of these include:

 - Community Literacies Project with University of Pennsylvania faculty and students who facilitate language and literacy support for immigrant families in the neighborhoods